DancesWithDobes/Pothole_binary_classification/README.md

 **Precision-Recall Curve:** A plot of precision vs. recall.

 **ROC Curve:** A plot of the true positive rate vs. the false positive rate.

+(Note to potential employeers / interviewers.. it may be easier to use the link in my resume to run the file directly in my colab)